aweder05/PID-Project-Engineering-3-Sophie-Anton/README.md

     #     lcd.set_cursor_pos(0, 1)
     #     lcd.print(str("ON"))
 ```
 This is the beginning of the PID code.
-So far we have the rpm being calculated (implying that the photointerrupter is functioning properly) and sent to the lcd display.
+So far we have the Rotations per Minute being calculated (implying that the photointerrupter is functioning properly) and sent to the lcd display.
 Our next steps are to get the motor running, and control it using PID.

 I needed help with the code for the RPM:
 ```python